code4it-dev/c4it-notes/content/article/2021/059-azure-service-bus-queue-vs-topic/index.md

 ---
-title: 'Azure Service Bus: Queues vs Topics'
+title: "Azure Service Bus: Queues vs Topics"
 date: 2021-06-15
 tags:
   - Azure
   - dotnet
   - CSharp
 toc: true
 url: /blog/azure-service-bus-queue-vs-topic
 categories:
   - Blog
 summary: Queues or Topics?
 How are they similar and how they are different?
 We'll see how to use those capabilities in Azure Service Bus with .NET and C#
 ---